-In early November I visited the Great Swamp Watershed National Wildlife Refuge in Morristown for the first time.
-The trip was arranged as an event with the Photografriends meetup group.
-Ten people had registered by the date, but only two of us showed up.
-Myself, and Howard Hoffman, an amateur photographer from Verona.
+In early November, I visited the Great Swamp Watershed National Wildlife Refuge in Morristown for the first time.
+The Photografriends meetup group organised a photo walk, and when I left home that morning, about ten people had registered.
+But only two of us showed up; myself and Howard Hoffman, an amateur photographer from Verona.

-Howard and I hung out at the visitor centre for a few minutes discussing which part of the refuge might be interesting at this time of the year.
-One of the staff at the visitor centre warned us that due to a severe drought affecting the northern part of the state, that the water level in the swamp was very low.
-The Great Swamp Watershed creatures would be hard to find and that the birds were having a tough time finding fish and other food.
+Howard and I hung out at the visitor centre for a few minutes, discussing which part of the refuge might be interesting this time of the year.
+One of the staff at the visitor centre warned us that due to a severe drought affecting the northern part of the state, the water level was shallow.
+The Great Swamp Watershed creatures would be hard to find, and that the birds had a tough time finding fish and other food.

-Getting up close to wild animals without spooking them is difficult and in some cases — e.g. bears — not recommended.
-I know that for nature and wildlife photography, the photographer needs a long range zoom that provides a broad focal range to capture subjects at a great distance.
+Getting up close to wild animals without spooking them is difficult and, in some cases -- e.g. bears -- not recommended.
+A photographer needs a long-range zoom for nature and wildlife photography that provides a broad focal range to capture subjects at a great distance.
 I don't own such a lens.
-For this field trip I rented a Sigma 150-600mm f/5-6.3 DG OS HSM C A1.
-On my DX Nikon this lens is the equivalent of a 225-900mm lens on a full-frame (FX) body.
-This lens is heavy!
-As strange at is seems, Howard just happens to own this lens.
+For this field trip I rented a Sigma 150-600mm f/5-6.3 DG OS HSM Contemporary for Nikon.
+On my Nikon D5100, the Sigma 150-600mm f/5-6.3 DG OS HSM Contemporary offers the near equivalent focal length of a 225-900mm lens on a 35mm full-frame body.
+The Sigma 150-600mm f/5-6.3 DG OS HSM Contemporary lens is heavy!
+It was a coincidence, but Howard owned this lens and had it attached to his camera.
 I explained my inexperience, and he patiently offered a quick tutorial on using the lens.

-Our first stop we noticed someone spotting through binoculars, so we stopped hoping for something.
+On our first stop, we noticed someone spotting through binoculars, so we stopped hoping for something.
 It took a long time, but we spotted a bird hunting something in the brush far away along the tree line.
 I struggled to operate the lens while tracking the bird and pushing the shutter button.

-We waited at this spot for a while before continuing on our quest, moving along a little further down the road.
+We waited at this spot for a while before continuing our quest, moving onward a little further down the road.
 We had much better luck finding birds, but I still struggled using the lens.
-It's heavy; birds move quickly and with my inexperience I could not track and shoot as well as I had hoped.
+It's heavy; birds move quickly, and with my inexperience, I could not track and shoot as well as I had hoped.
 It was a very windy day, and most of the birds were flying into the wind.
-We were downwind so I did not capture many "facial" images.
+We were downwind, so I did not capture many "facial" images.

-We found a field where a flock of small birds were flying back and forth between a set of trees.
+We found a field where a flock of small birds flew back and forth between a set of trees.
 Occasionally they would disappear into the brush.
 I can only assume they were feeding on some insects.